Countries and regions

 Eastern and Southern Africa (ESA)

-The EU is currently negotiating an Economic Partnership Agreement with Djibouti, Eritrea, Ethiopia, Somalia and Sudan, Malawi, Zambia and Zimbabwe, Comoros, Mauritius, Madagascar and the Seychelles.
+The EU is currently negotiating an Economic Partnership Agreement with Djibouti, Eritrea, Ethiopia and Sudan, Malawi, Zambia and Zimbabwe, Comoros, Mauritius, Madagascar and the Seychelles.

 Eastern and Southern Africa countries:

-- Comoros, Djibouti, Eritrea, Ethiopia, Madagascar, Malawi, Mauritius, Seychelles, Somalia, Sudan, Zambia, Zimbabwe
+- Comoros, Djibouti, Eritrea, Ethiopia, Madagascar, Malawi, Mauritius, Seychelles, Sudan, Zambia, Zimbabwe

 - Eastern and Southern Africa is a diverse Economic Partnership Agreement group, including Indian Ocean islands (Comoros, Madagascar, Mauritius and Seychelles), countries from the Horn of Africa (Djibouti, Ethiopia, Eritrea and Sudan) and some countries of Southern Africa (Malawi, Zambia and Zimbabwe).
 Regional integration remains a challenge for this region.

-- All the countries in the Eastern and Southern Africa region, except Eritrea, are members of the WTO.
+- All the countries in the Eastern and Southern Africa region, except Eritrea, are members or observers negotiating accession to the WTO.

 - Exports to the EU from the Eastern and Southern Africa region are dominated by sugar, coffee, fish, tobacco, copper and crude oil.